Witching hour

 In folklore, the witching hour or devil's hour is a time of night that is associated with supernatural events, whereby witches, demons and ghosts are thought to appear and be at their most powerful.
-Definitions vary, and include the hour immediately after midnight and the time between 3:00 am and 4:00 am.
+Definitions vary, and include the hour immediately after midnight and the period from 3:00 am to 4:00 am.
 The term now has a widespread colloquial and idiomatic usage that is associated with human physiology and behaviour to more superstitious phenomena, such as luck.

 Origins

 The phrase "witching hour" began at least as early as 1762, when it appeared in Elizabeth Carolina Keene's Miscellaneous Poems.
 It alludes to Hamlet's line "Tis now the very witching time of night, When Churchyards yawne, and hell it selfe breakes out Contagion to this world."

 Time

 There are multiple times that can be considered the witching hour.
-Some claim the time is between 12:00 am and 1:00 am, while others claim there is increased supernatural activity between sunset and sunrise.
+Some claim the period from midnight to 1:00 am, while others claim there is increased supernatural activity from dusk to dawn.
 The New Zealand Oxford Dictionary identifies midnight as the time when witches are supposedly active.

 During the time in which this term originated, many people had sleeping schedules that meant they were awake during the middle of the night.
 Nonetheless, there is psychological literature suggesting that apparitional experiences and sensed presences are most common between the hours of 2:00 am and 4:00 am, corresponding with a 3:00 am peak in the amount of melatonin in the body.